 - The term matching address is used to describe where a monitor only records a subset of address bits.
 The address bits that are recorded are identical, but the address bits that are not recorded can be different. - An implementation does not require an address monitor for each Exclusive-capable LP.
-Because the address monitor provides a performance enhancement it is acceptable to have fewer address monitors and for the use of these to be IMPLEMENTATION DEFINED.
-For example, additional address monitors can be used on a first-come first-served basis, or by allocation to particular LPs.
-Alternatively, a more complex algorithm might be implemented. - Additional PoC exclusive monitor functionality can be provided to prevent interference, or denial of service, caused by one agent in the system issuing a large number of Exclusive access transactions.
-This specification recommends that Secure Exclusive accesses are permitted to make forward progress independently of the progress of Non-secure accesses.
+Because the address monitor provides a performance enhancement, it is acceptable to have fewer address monitors and for the use of these to be IMPLEMENTATION DEFINED.
+For example, address monitors can be used on a first-come first-served basis, or by allocation to particular Logical Processors.
+Alternatively, a more complex algorithm might be implemented. - Additional PoC exclusive monitor functionality can be provided to prevent interference, or denial of service, caused by one agent in the system issuing many Exclusive access transactions.
+It is recommended that Secure Exclusive accesses are permitted to make forward progress independently of the progress of Non-secure accesses.